PlusHaze/TrayNotification/README.md

 ### Using different animation and notification types

 <p align="center">
-You can also set a different notification and animation type.
+You can also customize the notification and animation type individually.
-For example, you can use a Notice notification type with a fading animation.
+For example, below shows a `NOTICE` notification with a fading animation.
 </p>

 ```java